google/knative-gcp/docs/install/dataplane-service-account.md

   default-auth-config: |
     clusterDefaults:
       workloadIdentityMapping:
-        default-cre-pubsub: cre-pubsub@$PROJECT_ID.iam.gserviceaccount.com
+        default-cre-dataplane: cre-dataplane@$PROJECT_ID.iam.gserviceaccount.com
   ```

-  Here, `default-cre-pubsub` refers to a Kubernetes Service Account bound to the
+  Here, `default-cre-dataplane` refers to a Kubernetes Service Account bound to the
-  Google Cloud Service Account `cre-pubsub`.
+  Google Cloud Service Account `cre-dataplane`.
 Remember to put this Kubernetes
   Service Account name as the `spec.serviceAccountName` when you create
   resources in the
   [example](https://github.com/google/knative-gcp/tree/master/docs/examples).

-  Kubernetes Service Account `default-cre-pubsub` doesn't need to exist in a
+  Kubernetes Service Account `default-cre-dataplane` doesn't need to exist in a
   specific namespace.
 Once it is set in the ConfigMap `config-gcp-auth`， the
   Control Plane will create it for you and configure the corresponding Workload
   Identity relationship between the Kubernetes Service Account
-  `default-cre-pubsub` and the Google Cloud Service Account `cre-pubsub` when
+  `default-cre-dataplane` and the Google Cloud Service Account `cre-dataplane` when
   you create resources using the Kubernetes Service Account
-  `default-cre-pubsub`.
+  `default-cre-dataplane`.

 A `Condition` `WorkloadIdentityConfigured` will show up under resources'
 `Status`, indicating the Workload Identity configuration status.